DFE-Digital/sdd-technical-documentation/how_to_guides/set_up_status_cake.md

 ### Create a slack integration

-- Ensure you have a slack channel you want to use for alerts or create a new one
+- Ensure you have a slack channel you want to use for alerts or create a new one (if you do not have permissions to create one, ask in the digital-tools-support slack channel)
 - On the `ALERTING` menu on the left click `Integrations`
 - Assuming an integration doesn't already exist, at the top of the page select Type = Slack
 - Click Add to Slack